sharkbench/sharkbench/README.md

 which is provided by the [web-data-source](https://github.com/sharkbench/sharkbench/tree/main/src/benchmark/web/data/static).
 This data source is used to simulate I/O (similar to database queries).

-The application should parse the `element` query parameter, fetch the json from the data source, and return the result.
+The application should parse the `symbol` query parameter, fetch the json from the data source, and return the result.
 The exact API is as follows:

 ### ➤ Route A